 Our Artists’ Reflections on Landscape

-This year’s theme ‘Reflections on Landscape’ has been inspired by the 10 years of art and landscape work Waveney & Blyth Arts has delivered.
+This year’s theme ‘Reflections on Landscape’ has been inspired by over 10 years of art and landscape work Waveney & Blyth Arts has delivered.
 We asked our artists to consider ideas of scale, perspectives and interaction between wild and cultivated aspects of the landscape.
 We are living in the context of climate crisis and this, along with broader perspectives on the landscapes we live in and our relationships with it were also suggested ideas to explore.